Sound engine¶

 Outside of the centre position, Blend operates in two different modes: Additive in the left and Modulated in the right half of the range.

-Additive mode¶
+Additive mode

 When moving the knob to the left from the centre, the two generators are blended additively and the Overtone Blend knob determines the amount of Generator 2 overtones added to or subtracted from the overtones produced by Generator 1 (depending on the +/- signs in the Overtone Generators table), with the leftmost position corresponding to G1+G2.

-Modulated mode¶
+Modulated mode

-Amplitude modulation (AM),
+• Amplitude modulation (AM),

-Phase modulation (PM), and
+• Phase modulation (PM),

-Combination of both (PM+AM).
+• Combination of both (PM+AM),

 In the Amplitude modulation mode, Generator 1 and Generator 2 are amplitude cross-modulated at the audio rate.